JacquesLucke/blender_vscode/README.md

 It only has to have correct `register` and `unregister` methods.

 To reload the addon every time a file is saved, active the `blender.addon.reloadOnSave` setting in VS Code.

+## Future

+- Polish the features I already started working but are not documented here yet.
+- Auto-complete for Blender modules.
+- Multiple addon templates (most importantly with auto registration of classes).
+- Well integrated snippets.
+- ...

+Some help from other developers would be very welcome.
+Please contact me if you want to help or just make a pull request.